ocaml-flambda/flambda-backend/ocaml/jane/doc/extensions/unboxed-types/index.md

 let array = [| #2l |]
 ```

-Array operations must be declared with `[@layout_poly]` to be usable with arrays of unboxed elements.
+Array primitives must be declared with `[@layout_poly]` to be usable with arrays of unboxed elements.

 ```ocaml
 module Array = struct